 The spectral classification system in widespread use today is a refinement of the work by the Harvard astronomers and is called the MK System.
 It was introduced in the 1940's and 1950's by W.W.
 Morgan and P.C.
 Keenan of Yerkes Observatory.
 This system has seven main temperature classes, OBAFGKM, which are ordered by decreasing temperature.
 The O stars are the hottest stars (with temperatures around 40,000 K) and the M stars are the coolest (with temperatures around 3,000 K).
 As a further refinement, the major temperature classes are subdivided into subtypes, e.g., B0, B1, B2, ...
 B9.
 These are also ordered by temperature so that, for example, a B0 star is hotter than a B5 star, and a B9 star in the sequence is followed by a cooler A0 star.
 Sample spectra are shown in Figure 1 on the front page of the lab.
 Notice the systematic change in the appearance of the absorption lines moving down the spectral sequence from the O types to the M types.
-The MK System adds a second dimension to the classification scheme to take into account the fact that stars with the same surface temperature can have different sizes.
-A difference in size between two stars with identical surface temperatures results in a difference in their intrinsic luminosities and can introduce subtle differences in their spectra - which can be discerned by a skilled classifier.
-A Roman numeral is added to the end of an MK spectral type to indicate a star's luminosity class: an I indicates a supergiant star, a III indicates a giant star, and a V indicates a smaller Main Sequence star.
+The MK System adds a second dimension to the classification scheme to take into account the fact that stars with the same surface temperatures results in a difference in their intrinsic luminosities and can introduce subtle differences in their spectra - which can be discerned by a skilled classifier.
+A Roman numeral is added to the end of an MK spectral type to indicate a star's luminosity class: an I indicates a giant star, and a V indicates a smaller Main Sequence star.
 (There are also intermediate types II and IV.)
 Our Sun is an ordinary Main Sequence star and has a classification in the MK System of G2 V.